-You will need employees to help you run your bike rental business.
+You will need employees such as a bike rental manager and bike mechanic to help run your bike rental business.
 Make sure that you select people with appropriate experience.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.